China Trademark Registration

 Trademark Application

-After the application is filed, the CNIPA will conduct a formal examination to ensure that it meets the necessary requirements.
-If the application is accepted, it will undergo a substantive examination to determine whether the trademark is distinctive and does not conflict with prior trademarks or existing well-known marks in China.
-The examination process typically takes 12-18 months.
-However, if there is an objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.
+After the application is filed, the CNIPA will conduct a formality examination to ensure all required documents and information are complete.
+If the application meets the formal requirements, it will proceed to a substantive examination to determine whether the trademark is distinctive and does not conflict with any earlier registered or well-known marks in China.

 Time Frame